DavLac/express-typescript/README.md

-# Express.js X Typescript server
+# Express.js x Typescript server

 ## How to